bcgov/startup-sample-project-aws-containers/functional-tests/Readme.md

 By locally we mean that you have the containers app running on a container on your machine at the address `baseUrl = "http://localhost:4000/"`.

-To run the test, open terminal and navigate to `.../functional-test` and execute `./gradlew chromeTest --tests="FirstTest"`
+To run the test, open terminal and navigate to `.../functional-test` and execute

+`./gradlew chromeTest --tests="FirstTest"`

 ## Run the test locally with your app running in AWS and using BrowserStack
-In this case, the test scripts are running locally, firing remote browser, in this case on the BrowserStack cloud, and the browser is opening the containers app page stored in AWS
+In this case the app has been successfully delployed in AWS (check the Readme file at the root of this project).
+The test scripts are running locally in your machine firing a remote browser, in this case on the BrowserStack cloud, and the browser is opening the containers app page stored in AWS

 For this configuration you need
 - The sample containers app installed in AWS.
 You also need the license plate (check `startup-sample-project-aws-containers/functional-tests/Readme.md` for more information)

 - An account with BrowserStack, once you have the account, you will access the values of `User Name` and `Access Key`.
-To run the test locally, you will need to type the following command to add their values to your environment
+To run the test locally, you will need to type in terminal the following commands to add their values in your environment

-  `$ export LICENSE_PLATE=[LICENSE PLATE]`
+  `export LICENSE_PLATE=[LICENSE PLATE]`

-  `$ export BROWSERSTACK_USERNAME=[BrowserStack user name]`
+  `export BROWSERSTACK_USERNAME=[BrowserStack user name]`

-  `$ export BROWSERSTACK_ACCESS_KEY=[BrowserStack Access key]`
+  `export BROWSERSTACK_ACCESS_KEY=[BrowserStack Access key]`

-once set, navigate to `.../functional-test` and execute run the following command on your terminal `./gradlew remoteChromeTest --tests="FirstTest"`
+once set, navigate to `../functional-test` and execute run the following command on your terminal

+`./gradlew remoteChromeTest --tests="FirstTest"`

-Note: you need to set LICENSE_PLATE as an env variable, as it is part of the URL of the containers app when the app is running in AWS.
-If the app is running locally on your machine.
-GebConfig.groovy will default to "http://localhost:4000/"` if LICENSE_PLATE is null
+Note: You need to set LICENSE_PLATE as an env variable, as it is part of the URL of the containers app when the app is running in AWS.
+If the app is running locally on your machine (see section `Run the test locally with containers app running locally`), then GebConfig.groovy will default to "http://localhost:4000/"`  (it assumes that LICENSE_PLATE has not been set as env variable and is therefore null)

 Note: The specific capabilities of the browser that you are firing in BrowserStack are defined in GebConfig.groovy in the remoteChrome environment.
 The BrowserStack username and Access key are not hardcoded but retrieved through environmental variables
 ## Run the test scripts on GitHub CI/CD pipeline using actions firing a browser in BrowserStack cloud